iXasthur/Tracert-Go/README.md

-# Tracert-Go
+# Traceroute-Go
-# Tracert written in Go
+# Traceroute written in Go